Setting up a Special Purpose Vehicle (SPV) in 2023

 - Just like any company, SPVs must complete i) annual tax filings ii) annual returns and sometimes iii) a statutory audit, depending on the jurisdiction.

-Preferred jurisdiction to set up SPVHealy Consultants Group PLC’s recommended solution is an Ireland SPV, because:
+Preferred jurisdiction to set up SPVHealy Consultants Group’s recommended solution is an Ireland SPV, because:

 - An Irish tax-resident SPV which acquires or holds qualified assets with a market value of at least €10 million is tax neutral.